 Euphemisms involve the use of mild, less direct, or vague language to replace words and phrases that might be considered harsh or offensive.
 It is often used to soften the impact of what’s being said, making it more palatable or socially acceptable.
 For instance, saying “passed away” instead of “died” is a common euphemism.

 Dysphemism is usually employed to break social norms.
 It involves using a blunt, harsh, or more direct term instead of a neutral or softer one.
-This is typically done to shock, express strong emotions, or even to be humourous.
+This is typically done to shock, express strong emotions, or even to be humorous.
 An example would be saying “kicked the butt” in place of “died.”

 This shift from euphemism to its counterpart can reflect changes in social norms, cultural attitudes, or personal perspectives.
 This can also be situational, where the appropriateness of either depends on the context, the audience, and the intent of the speaker.
 It comes in various forms, and each one has a specific purpose in communicating.
 Below, you’ll find the different types along with some sample sentences: